ericasaywhat/Epidemix/reports/final_report.md

 ### Detaching Preferential Attachment

 We extend Holme and Kim's "triad formation" to generating a clustered scale-free network without preferential attachment.
-In Holme and Kim's experiment, there is a special case in which the average number of triads formed per time step is 1, and there is an average of two triads per node as well as two triads in the initial time step.
+In Holme and Kim's experiment, there is a special case in which the average number of triads formed per time step is 1, and there is an average of 2 triads per node as well as 2 triads in the initial time step.
 This special case is similar to a model in which preferential attachment is disregarded.<sup>4</sup> We modify and optimize the procedure to:

 1. **Initial condition**: In the beginning, the network consists of 3 vertices that are all connected to each other, so each vertex has a degree of 2.